German Historical Museum

 The main building is closed and the Zeughaus is being renovated.
 The exhibition “Roads not Taken” is located in the Pei Building.
 This exhibition is about the turning points in German history in the 19th and 20th centuries.
 The postmodern Pei Building is a great compliment to the historical one.

-AXZ - a month ago
+AXZ - 2 months ago

 A very boring museum.
 Really tired there.
 There was nothing there.
 I heard that their one main portion os closed due to some kind of renovation.
 Technically the whole museum should ve been closed.

-amir waqas - 2 months ago
+amir waqas - 4 months ago

 Directions